-In March 2020, the compensation committee of our Board of Directors approved the grant of options to purchase 250,000 shares of our common stock to Dr. Brady; and 250,000 shares of our common stock to Mr. Reed.
-The exercise price for each of the options was \$3.78 per share, which was the closing price of our common stock on The Nasdaq Capital Market on March 2, 2020.
-The options vest in equal monthly installments over four years of service following January 1, 2020 provided the named executive officer provides continuous service to us through such vesting dates.
-In March 2020, the compensation committee of our Board of Directors also granted restricted stock unit awards representing 250,000 shares of our common stock to Dr. Brady; and 137,707 shares of our common stock to Mr. Reed.
-These awards vest in equal annual installments over four years of service following January 1, 2020.
-In addition, in March 2020, the compensation committee of our Board of Directors also granted 450,865 bonus units to Dr. Brady.
-The bonus units vest in equal annual installments over four years of service following March 5, 2020 and entitle Dr. Brady to receive a cash payment, on the earlier of (i) four years from the date of grant or (ii) a change of control, equal in value to the amount by which the value of our common stock exceeds \$3.78.
+In April 2021, the compensation committee of our Board of Directors approved the grant of options to purchase 250,000 shares of our common stock to Dr. Brady; and 150,185 shares of our common stock to Mr. Reed.
+The exercise price for each of the options was \$11.71 per share, which was the closing price of our common stock on The Nasdaq Capital Market on April 12, 2021.
+The options vest in equal monthly installments over four years of service following January 1, 2021 provided the named executive officer provides continuous service to us through such vesting dates.
+In April 2021, the compensation committee of our Board of Directors also granted restricted stock unit awards representing 46,619 shares of our common stock to Dr. Brady.
+These awards vest in equal annual installments over four years of service following January 1, 2021.

-Outstanding Equity Awards at Fiscal 2019 Year-End
+Outstanding Equity Awards at Fiscal 2020 Year-End

-The following tables show certain information regarding outstanding equity awards, including, but not limited to, restricted stock unit awards, held by our named executive officers as of December 31, 2019.
+The following tables show certain information regarding outstanding equity awards, including, but not limited to, restricted stock unit awards, held by our named executive officers as of December 31, 2020.
 Except as indicated in the footnotes below, options granted to our named executive officers are generally immediately exercisable with respect to all of the option shares (whether vested or unvested), subject to our repurchase right in the event that the executive's service terminates before vesting in such shares.
 For information regarding the vesting acceleration provisions applicable to the options held by our named executive officers, please see "Severance and Change in Control Benefits" below.